How to Make Planning for a Group Holiday Less of a Chore and More Fun!

 - Buy in.
 Get everyone to commit and agree to your proposed itinerary.
 It is also important to know that it will continue to be amended over and over again so patience is a virtue this person must have.

-GROUP HOLIDAY PLANNING TIP #8
+PLANNING A GROUP HOLIDAY TIP #8

 Commitment.
 Just before departure, have one last meeting that includes all the children, if they are old enough to understand.
 Tell them the plan for the holiday so they are prepared for what’s to come including some of the less attractive parts of the holiday such as the 27 flight or how cold it was going to be etc. As adults, the group should unanimously lay out the expectations they have of all the children in terms of being well behaved, respectful of other cultures, being grateful for being part of a group adventure and also taking care of each other.
 We have found that the kids tended to take this on board more seriously when confronted by all the adults as opposed to a one on one conversation that translates to just mum and dad nagging and lecturing.